Russian cruiser Marshal Ustinov: Construction and career

 On 12 May 2017, Marshal Ustinov, with cruise missiles on board, went on exercises in the Barents Sea.
 On 4 July 2017, together with the destroyer Vice-Admiral Kulakov, Marshal Ustinov sailed from Severomorsk to the Baltic Sea and on 29 July she took part in the Main Naval Parade in St. Petersburg in honor of the Navy Day.
 On 5 December 2017, the cruiser completed combat training missions in training ranges in the Barents Sea to repulse conventional air attacks of Sukhoi Su-33 fighters.

-Between 11 August–12 November 2018, Marshal Ustinov was deployed to the Mediterranean Sea for the fourth time after 1988, 1989 and 1991 deployments.
+Between 11 August and 12 November 2018, Marshal Ustinov was deployed to the Mediterranean Sea for the fourth time after 1988, 1989 and 1991 deployments.

 On 3 July 2019, Marshal Ustinov left Severomorsk to participate in the Main Naval Parade in St. Petersburg before joining the Russian Navy exercise "Ocean Shield-2019" in the Baltic Sea and on 22 August, entered the waters of the Mediterranean Sea.
 There, she visited ports in Algeria, Egypt, Turkey, Greece and Cyprus.
 Marshal Ustinov afterwards transited Gibraltar again and sailed into the Atlantic.
 On its way to South Africa, the cruiser paid a port visit to Equatorial Guinea.
 This was only a third time after the Cold War that a Russian cruiser entered the South Atlantic, the first two being Pyotr Veliky in 2008/2009 and Moskva in 2015.
 Between 25 and 30 November Marshal Ustinov participated in joint naval drills with South Africa and China.
 After the drills she transited Gibraltar.
 On 6 January 2020 it was reported that the cruiser will be deployed off Syria due to the danger of an Iran-US war in order to provide protection for the Russian troops in Syria and to ensure stability in the region.
 She returned to the homeport Severomorsk in February 2020, ending the 7-month deployment.
 Afterwards, she held drills in the Barents Sea in May, June and July 2020.